Do what you love and you will never work a day in your life.

 - Pay any Tax and National Insurance due by 31 January each year (and payments on account by 31 January and 31 July each year).

-Register as Self Employed Online with HMRC
+How to Register as Self Employed Online with HMRC

 You can register online as Self Employed on the HMRC website.
 The process can take 10 days to complete upon which HMRC will post you a UTR number (Unique Taxpayers Reference).
 Keep this safe as you will need this code to file your Self Assessment Tax Return.